Observing Double White Dwarfs with the Lunar GW Antenna

 This approach is valid only under the Gaussian approximation of the likelihood, and it could fail if the approximation is not satisfied.
-The validity of this method is usually compromised at very low SNR values or for deviations of the noise from Gaussianity.
-The SNR in this setting is
+The validity of this method is usually compromised at very low S/N values or for deviations of the noise from Gaussianity.
+The S/N in this setting is

-Where the equivalence marked with $\star$ indicates the expectancy value in the approximation of zero-mean Gaussian noise, called \textit{optimal SNR}. \end{appendix}
+Where the equivalence marked with $\star$ indicates the expectancy value in the approximation of zero-mean Gaussian noise, called ``optimal S/N''.